HeatherFeuer/TNG-RSS-to-WordPress-Post/readme.md

 3. Activate the plugin through the Plugins menu in WordPress

 ## Changelog

+### 1.2
+* Add support for automatic updating with the Github Updater plugin (https://github.com/afragen/github-updater)

 ### 1.1
 * Fix misnamed variable in fetch_feed()